 The wind will help muffle any noise you might make while walking on dry leaves or snapping branches.

 That’s definitely an exciting way to hunt, especially on windy days when deer are more likely to materialize out of nowhere.
 The only downside is that the wind can also make deer uneasy and overly alert to danger.

 Take Your Time

 When deer hunting, you will often hear experienced hunters talk about covering 100 yards of cover in an hour.
-I’m not sure if that is reasonable, but I go as slowly as necessary to avoid making noise.
+I’m unsure if that is reasonable, but I go as slowly as necessary to avoid making noise.

 Quietness is not the problem.
 Often, deer are hunkered down, and to find an ear or a tail flicking, and you have to move slowly and scout each potential hiding spot.

 Hunt Areas with Higher Density of Deer

 I described the old apple orchard as an excellent place to hunt using traditional bowhunting techniques.
 Rather than just taking to the woods to still hunt my way around, I prefer to visit several hunting areas on a given day.

 Each site has a thick cover or transition area from hardwoods to thicket.
 This allows me to use the terrain’s natural features to my advantage and provide some concealment from the game I am pursuing.

 One of my favorite areas to hunt is a small ridge that runs for about 200 yards along the side of a gently sloping hardwood stand.